magiclabs/example-electron/README.md

 ✔ Choose an NPM client: yarn
 ```

-_Note: Since we won't be adding a redirect back to the app, go ahead and delete 1. the `redirectURI` parameter given to `loginWithMagicLink()`, 2. `/components/Callback.js`, and 3. all references to `Callback.js`._
+Since we won't be adding a redirect back to the app, go ahead and delete

+1. the `redirectURI` parameter given to `loginWithMagicLink()`
+2. the `/components/Callback.js` component
+3. the `/callback` route in `App.js`

 ## Installing Dependencies

-`electron-builder` is what compiles our app. `concurrently` and `wait-on` will be used together in the `yarn electron` start script which will run our react app and build the electron app at the same time.
+`electron-builder` is what compiles our app. `concurrently` and `wait-on` will be used together in the start script which will run our React app and build the Electron app at the same time.

 ```txt
 yarn add electron electron-builder concurrently wait-on